Hand Forged · carbon steel · 8-inch chef

 Who is behind the store?

 It's operated from Australia, in conjunction with global suppliers.
-Questions are handled by the chat button in the corner on any page.
+Questions are answered by email.